 I saw Jim the following day.
 Nice guy.
 Very pleasant, but feeling very sheepish and guilty over what had happened at home.
 He had no history of violence and is beloved by his co-workers and peers in the business community.
 Even at home, most of the time he is very passive and quiet.
 He is considered a decent and loving father, although he is not as involved with this family as his wife would like.

 Asked to explain what had happened to get him in so much trouble, Jim related that he indeed did do all the things his wife accused him of.
 He did indeed yell, shout, throw things and verbally abuse her.
 But, he added, this followed a solid three hours of her yelling at himfor a variety of minor social offenses.
-He tried to escape first by just sitting there quietly, then by escaping to the bathroom.
+He tried to escape first by just sitting there quietly, then by escaping to the bathroom mirror.
 But she followed him continuing the tirade until he exploded.
 He sees his anger as defensive anger (to protect himself from the attack), rather than being angry at his wife before she started yelling and criticizing.

 A Final Perspective: